bdesanctis/bamdam/README.md

                         Keyword(s) to exclude when filtering (default: none) --exclude_keyword_file EXCLUDE_KEYWORD_FILE
-                        File of keywords to exclude when filtering, one per line (default: none) --exclude_under       Include this flag to exclude all nodes underneath the ones you've specified (default: not set) --annotate_pmd        Include this flag to annotate your bam file with PMD tags (default: not set)
+                        File of keywords to exclude when filtering, one per line (default: none) --exclude_under       Do not keep nodes below criteria-meeting nodes unless they also meet criteria themselves (default: not set)
+  --annotate_pmd        Annotate output bam file with PMD tags (default: not set)
 ```

-Bamdam shrink will subset your lca file to include only nodes which: ((are at or below your tax threshold) AND which meet your minimum read count), OR (are below a node which meets the former criteria).
+Bamdam shrink will first subset your lca file to include only nodes which: ((are at or below your tax threshold) AND which meet your minimum read count), OR (are below a node which meets the former criteria).
 You can disable the last condition with --exclude_under.
-You may also give it a list OR file of tax identifiers to exclude (e.g., taxa identified in your control samples).
+You may optionally give it a list OR file of tax identifiers to exclude (e.g., taxa identified in your control samples).
 For exclusions, you can give it tax IDs, full tax names, or full tax entries; e.g. Homonidae, "Homo sapiens", 4919, etc, but best practice is to use full tax strings like "4919:Homo sapiens:species".
+You can also filter the input lca file yourself beforehand, as long as the original order and format is preserved.

-Bamdam shrink will then subset the bam file to include only reads which appear in the newly shortened LCA file, and only alignments of those reads which meet the minimum similarity cutoff.
+Once the new lca file is written, bamdam shrink will subset the bam file to include only reads which appear in the newly shortened LCA file, and only alignments of those reads which meet the minimum similarity cutoff.

 Bamdam shrink will also optionally annotate the new bam file with PMD scores as in PMDTools (in the DS:Z field) (--annotate_pmd), but beware PMD score annotation can be slow for large bam files.
 Please note that as of the time of writing, the original PMDTools has a serious bug in single-stranded mode, so please use bamdam shrink instead if you want to annotate single-stranded data with PMD scores.

 ### <a name="compute"></a>bamdam compute

-Input: Query-sorted bam and associated lca file.
+Input: Read-sorted bam and associated lca file.
 Output: Stats file and subs file.

 ```
-usage: bamdam compute [-h] --in_bam IN_BAM --in_lca IN_LCA --out_stats OUT_STATS --out_subs OUT_SUBS --stranded STRANDED [--kr KR] [--kn KN] [--upto UPTO]
+usage: bamdam compute [-h] --in_bam IN_BAM --in_lca IN_LCA --out_stats OUT_STATS --out_subs OUT_SUBS --stranded STRANDED [--options]

 options:
-  -h, --help            show this help message and exit --in_bam IN_BAM       Path to the BAM file (required) --in_lca IN_LCA       Path to the LCA file (required) --out_stats OUT_STATS
-                        Path to the output stats file (required) --out_subs OUT_SUBS   Path to the output subs file (required) --stranded STRANDED   Either ss for single stranded or ds for double stranded (required) --kr KR               Value of k for per-read kmer complexity calculation (default: 5)
+  -h, --help            show this help message and exit --in_bam IN_BAM       Path to the BAM file (required) --in_lca IN_LCA       Path to the LCA file (required) --out_stats OUT_STATS Path to the output stats file (required) --out_subs OUT_SUBS   Path to the output subs file (required) --stranded STRANDED   Either ss for single stranded or ds for double stranded (required) --kr KR               Value of k for per-read kmer complexity calculation (default: 5)